Across arc of conflict, 'Obama Doctrine' shows signs of failure

 On Syria, the failure of the U.S. effort to build a rebel fighting force became clear this month when the Pentagon acknowledged just four or five of the fighters were in combat.

-The White House insisted that Obama was not to blame since he had always been reluctant while others, including Republican critics, had pressed him to approve the training programme.
+The White House insisted that Obama was not to blame since he had always been reluctant while others, including Republican critics, had pressed him to approve the training program.

 Russia's swift build-up in Syria stands in contrast to what Obama's critics say is a reluctant, slow-moving U.S. military strategy in Syria.